 Hoping for some helpful information, they went to the constabulary and inquired about the known location and associates of Sir Bluto Sans Pite of Perrenland and/or the owners of the now burned safehouse.
 They were becoming frustrated at the wall of bureaucracy being erected before them when it suddenly ended.
 A Captain of the Watch interrupted the desk sergeant and asked the group to accompany her.
 She led them to a private room where they sat waiting.
 An hour later, the Captain returned with a rather stern, confident woman who introduced herself as Constable Fanshen.
 After grilling the PCs about their purpose and background, she told them that she wished to hire them as outside investigators in a recent series of thefts.
 She explained that three very powerful weapons had been stolen the day before and that their description of Sir Bluto Sans Pite matched the description of an individual scryed as involved in the thefts.
 As this 'Sans Pite' was unknown to her and her subordinates, she hoped that the PCs could help track him down and bring him to justice.
 She gave them a copy of a cryptic note left for each of the victims and explained the references that lead to White Plume Mountain as the location to which they had been taken.

-With Zeke acting as negotiator and Rickson reigning in his extreme ambitions, they eventually agreed on a 10,000 gold piece reward for the live return of Sans Pite or 5,000 for his dead body.
+With Zeke acting as negotiator and Rickson reigning in the rogue's extreme ambitions, they eventually agreed on a 10,000 gold piece reward for the live return of Sans Pite or 5,000 for his dead body.
 Constable Fanshen conceded that the return of the weapons was officially out of her responsibility since the private owners of those items chose to hire their own mercenaries to affect the return of the stolen items.
 Thus, the return of the weapons was not her concern and that they were free to negotiate rewards from the owners on their own terms.

 Thus informed, the party embarked a Renee barge (showing a letter of mark from the constable that promised payment), and crossed the Nyr Dyv to Admundfort.
 Though the Renee did not invite the PCs to join in their nightly reverie, they did enjoy hearing the story-telling of the wise-women on deck in the evenings from the cramped beds they were provided.
 From Admundfort, they took ship to the Shieldlands' mainland and crossed via horseback beyond the border castles into the Bandit Kingdoms.
 Here, they were much more cautious and, though able to bluff their way through most villages, they had to draw swords, then make a mad dash across the open plains into the Tangles before losing a patrol intent upon arresting them for refusing to pay a toll (bribe).